arakkkkk/redmine-preview-enhanced/README.md

 4. Click on the `SideBy` tab when it appears.
 5. Double-click the text on the editing screen to jump to the corresponding preview.
 6. Double-click on the text in the preview to jump to the corresponding preview.
+7. Click the SideBy tab again to update the preview.
-7. Lets write your wiki!
+8. Lets write your wiki!

 ## Future development
 - [ ] Jump Function Enhancement